mafintosh/node-gyp-install/README.md

 To use a mirror of the node/iojs header files, set `$NVM_NODEJS_ORG_MIRROR` and `$NVM_IOJS_ORG_MIRROR`.

-Take an exapmle for users from China:
+Take an example for users from China:

 ``` sh
 export NVM_NODEJS_ORG_MIRROR=http://npm.taobao.org/mirrors/node